greg-raven/grus/_posts/2014-11-01-whats-dangerous-a-guide-to-our-modern-world.md

 ---
-title: 'What&#8217;s dangerous?
-A guide to our modern world'
+title: "What's dangerous?
+A guide to our modern world"
 layout: post
 categories:
 - Commentary